Dynamic modes of morphogen transport: Conclusions

-We have presented a general cell-based framework for morphogen transport building on an earlier discrete model \cite{Bollenbach:2007vf}.
-Here we studied the mode structure of such a model revealing emergent long wave length behaviors that cannot be captured by continuum models.
+We have presented a general cell-based framework for morphogen transport building on an earlier discrete model \cite{Bollenbach:2007vf}, where we discussed the implication of directional bias in morphogen transport and its effect on explicit ligand-receptor dynamics.
+Here we bring the concept of eigen-modes to the problem of gradient formation, and studied the mode structure of such a model revealing emergent long wavelength behaviors that cannot be captured by continuum models.
 Within a common framework, this allows us to study extreme models of morphogen transport that have been debated in the literature.
 The main controversial point of discussion was whether the shape of the Dpp gradient is solely set by a combination of rapid extracellular diffusion and terminal uptake by cells (pure extracellular diffusion, \cite{Lander:2002cq}) or whether uptaken molecules can return to the extracellular space and contribute to the formation of the gradient profile (combined transport \cite{Entchev:2000tg}).
 In an extreme limit (pure transcytosis scenario) the molecules do not diffuse extracellularly and are transferred directly from cell to cell.

-Our transport model exhibits two relaxation modes, one fast and one slow, characterized by wave length dependent dispersion relations.
+Our transport model exhibits two relaxation modes, one fast and one slow, characterized by wave-length dependent dispersion relations.
 For the slow transport mode we can define an effective diffusion coefficient and an effective degradation rate which govern the large scale dynamics of the concentration profile.
 These effective transport parameters set the decay length of gradients in steady state and they capture the long time-scale dynamics in experiments such as FRAP in the tissue.
 In contrast, measurements of extracellular diffusion by FCS provide information about one of the parameters in the model, the extracellular diffusion coefficient $D$.
 These two parameters (the effective diffusion coefficient $D_2$ and the extracellular diffusion coefficient $D$) are conceptually different and can indeed differ significantly in value.
 For example, in the combined transport scenario $D_2\simeq 0.1\mu m^2/s$ and $D=20\mu m^2/s$, see Fig. 5 and table I. This could account for apparent discrepancies between different types of experiments such as FRAP \cite{Kicheva:2007bha} and FCS \cite{Zhou:2012ia} that has led to controversies in the field.